 The Board believes that good governance is essential in supporting the realisation of business objectives of the Group.
-The Board shall continue to strive for good standards of corporate governance throughout the Group.
+The Board shall continue to strive to achieve high standards of corporate governance throughout the Group.
 The Board is of the view that apart from the departures note, the Company has satisfactorily complied with the principles and recommendations of the Code.

-This CG Overview Statement was approved by the Board of Directors of IFCA on 22 April 2022.
+This CG Overview Statement was approved by the Board of Directors of IFCA on 13 April 2023.